marcusfromsweden/plant-doctor/README.md

 mvn spring-boot:run
 ```

+To access the API, open a web browser and navigate to `http://localhost:8080/swagger-ui/index.html`.
+Here you can find the OpenAPI documentation for the application and try out the API.

 ## Docker

 You can run the application using Docker.
 A `Dockerfile` is provided to build the application image.